kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 webserver-1649186256   webserver   80/tcp -> 127.0.0.1:63825
 ```

-Finally, if you don't want to continue working with the service you can ger rid of it doing the following:
+Finally, you can remove the service with the following:

 ```
 kurtosis service rm demo webserver